allanchau/packer-ubuntu/README.md

 You can test the built boxes with the provided Vagrant script.

-Make sure you change the box path if you are using `vmware`.
+Make sure you change the box path if you are using the `vmware` build.